Note

 The PainChek® Database stores all of the PainChek® data (e.g. Users, Residents and Assessment details).

-PainChek® is an observational pain assessment tool used to assist in the assessment of pain in people who cannot verbalise their pain.
+PainChek® is an observational pain assessment tool used to assist in the assessment of pain in people who cannot verbalize their pain.

-PainChek® is an observational pain assessment software application used to assist healthcare professionals in the assessment of pain in non-verbal Residents who have been diagnosed with moderate to severe dementia and who are living in nursing homes.
-Specifically, PainChek® is intended to be used by trained medical doctors, nurses, licensed practical and vocational nurses, certified nursing assistants, physical therapist and occupational therapists to assess pain in the indicated population.
+PainChek® Adult is an observational pain assessment software application used to assist healthcare professionals in the assessment of pain in non-verbal Patients who have been diagnosed with moderate to severe dementia and who are living in nursing homes.
+Specifically, PainChek® Adult is intended to be used by trained medical doctors, nurses, licensed practical and vocational nurses, certified nursing assistants, clinical psychologists, physical therapists and occupational therapists to assess pain in the indicated population.

 Note

-PainChek® is an observational pain assessment tool intended to assist trained healthcare professionals in assessing pain in non-verbal patients.
-As such, PainChek® results should be interpreted by qualified healthcare professionals within the context of their broader clinical knowledge and examination of the Resident.
+PainChek® Adult is an observational pain assessment tool intended to assist trained healthcare professionals in assessing pain in non-verbal patients.
+As such, PainChek® Adult is not a standalone diagnostic tool and its results should be interpreted by qualified healthcare professionals within the context of their broader clinical knowledge and examination of the Patient.

-PainChek® is not a substitute for the clinical judgement or assessment by a qualified healthcare professional, who may decide that PainChek® is not appropriate for some Residents.
+PainChek® is not a substitute for the clinical judgement or assessment by a qualified healthcare professional, who may decide that PainChek® is not appropriate for some Patients.

-PainChek® is indicated for use to assess pain in Residents with moderate-to-severe dementia in nursing homes.
+PainChek® is indicated for use to assess pain in non-verbal Patients with moderate-to-severe dementia in nursing homes.

 -